jacobdeichert/mask/README.md

 ### Is `mask` available as a lib?

-`mask` was designed as a lib from the beginning and is accessible.
-However, it's very undocumented and will need to be cleaned up before it's considered stable.
+The [mask-parser][mask_parser] crate is available.
+However, it's not yet documented nor considered stable.

 ### Where did the inspiration come from?